-Update for January 2022 Quarterly Update:
+Update for April 2022 Quarterly Update:

-In addition, the legislature included an expanded SA-IH eligibility that would in turn allow more people to be eligible for Medicaid and proposed using ARPA HCBS funds for the purposes of the SA-IH payments and the Medicaid expenditures for those newly eligible for Medicaid.
+In November 2021, the legislature included an expanded SA-IH eligibility that would in turn allow more people to be eligible for Medicaid and proposed using ARPA HCBS funds for the purposes of the SA-IH payments and the Medicaid expenditures for those newly eligible for

+Medicaid.
+NC Medicaid originally requested to use these funds for both the expanded eligibility and the cash assistance.
+The state has identified limitations in using the ARPA HCBS funds for SA-IH payments and is withdrawing this request until ongoing conversations are resolved at the state level.
 The expanded eligibility required DHHS to submit a SPA that accounts for the Medicaid eligibility increased number of people that would be eligible for Medicaid because of their new eligibility for the SA-IH payment.
-This SPA was submitted in MACPro on December 16, 2021.
-Discussions with CMS are ongoing to determine how the HCBS ARPA funds could be used to support the SA-IH payment increase without being in violation of the provision to ensure payments do not go toward rent.
+The SPA is currently under development.